AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 ## Conclusions
 From comparing trials using Hydrophobic and Non-Hydrophobic tubing, we saw that hydrophobic tubing is not effective in preventing pressure increase, so research teams have been advised to continue using Non-Hydrophobic tubing.

 By measuring the pressure increase in the flocculator in separate experiments with only water, experiments with water and coagulant, and experiments with water, clay and coagulant, the team was able to isolate coagulant as the main contributor of pressure increase in the flocculator.
 We believe a portion of the coagulant being dosed into the solution is being lost in the buildup on the flocculator walls.
-In the work of prior particle removal teams, we see that where we see increase headloss, we see a decline in the performance of our treatment process likely from coagulant being lost to the flocculator walls instead of interacting with clay.

 <div class="alert alert-block alert-danger">
 Are you taking turbidity readings because I didn't see any in the results section.
 If you mention a decline in performance, there should be a mention of it in results/analysis